 Releases of more than 1GB of artifacts MUST be coordinated with Infrastructure in advance, in order to mitigate strain on mirroring and download resources.

-Every artifact distributed to the public through Apache channels MUST be accompanied by one file containing a valid OpenPGP compatible ASCII armored detached signature and another file containing an MD5 checksum.
-The names of these files MUST be formed by adding to the name of the artifact the following suffixes:
+The names of signature and checksum files MUST be formed by adding to the name of the artifact the following suffixes:

 .ascfor a (ASCII armored) PGP signature

 Regarding signature and checksum files :

 .sigfiles MUST NOT be provided.

 Projects MUST publish a KEYS file in their distribution directory which contains all public keys used to sign artifacts.